 Central spinal stenosis occurs when this main hollowed space is decreased in size.
 This is a normal process to experience as we get older, and in mild to moderate forms, usually does not create any symptoms, or only very minor symptoms in most people.
 Severe or extreme stenotic change in the central canal can bring on fearsome symptoms and may require drastic and even surgical medical interventions.

-Narrowed Spinal Canal Causes
+Spinal Canal Narrowing Causes

 There are many possible causes of spinal stenosis throughout the backbone.
 The most common are certainly osteoarthritic alterations, since these are universal as we get older, and herniated discs, since these are the most prevalent of all spinal abnormalities.